 Credit guide for military members and their families

-“Our focus lies elsewhere,” says Richard Kerr, a naval officer who frequently writes about military finance.
+“Our focus lies elsewhere,” says Richard Kerr, a nine-year veteran naval officer and editor at The Points Guy.
 “Worrying about the ancillary benefits of a credit card versus an upcoming deployment is pretty low on the list.”

 “This is a huge benefit that so many military families just don’t know about,” says Christine Maxwell, an Army wife and author of the military finance blog Her Money Moves.
 “And it can literally save them tens of thousands of dollars over a military career.”

 To receive these lowered interest rates, you have to provide creditors with “written notice and a copy of your military orders or ‘other appropriate indicator of military service,'” according to the Department of Justice.
 This must be done within 180 days of the time your service ends.

 This benefit can especially help servicemembers who have credit card debt or other high-interest loans.
 With average credit card interest rates sitting at 17.40 percent (at the time of publication), the SCRA can cut interest rates for servicemembers by nearly two-thirds, making it a valuable tool to reduce or eliminate debt quickly.